juandanceswild/bittrexBot/README.md

 ## Donations

-If this bot helped you out and you want to show your appreciation, feel free to donate some btc to '1D3adR2c3M4Ne9YmmNxKrfcG3SPebcZWJd'
+If this bot helped you out and you want to show your appreciation, feel free to donate some BTCZ to 't1QxJknfWRVhrHopBmHSfMe4ib2vmbvjniy'

 ## License
 Code released under the [MIT License](https://github.com/jufkes/bittrexBot/master/LICENSE).